<

 • Includes: Roundtrip transportation from Reykjavík, professional tour guide, free WiFi on board

-This 4-hour tour will take you on a phenomenal tour where you’ll see and learn all about the geological Icelandic history.
-If that sounds like fun to you, check out the Half-Day Fagradalsfjall Volcano Tour from Reykjavik.
+This tour will take you on a phenomenal tour where you’ll see and learn all about the geological Icelandic history.
+If that sounds like fun to you, check out the Litli Hrútur, Reykjanes Peninsula tour.

 Head out to see the recently-erupted Fagradalsfjall volcano, which offers a unique perspective as it really doesn’t erupt very often!
 In fact, it’s been almost 800 years since a volcano last erupted on the Reykjanes peninsula!